Transportation Planning for MPOS

 [<1 Minute Read]

 EcoInteractive is happy to introduce a new blog series we are calling: “Back to Basics” for Metropolitan Planning Organizations (MPOs) and other planning organizations like Regional Councils and Councils of Governments.
-These organizations design and carry out planning processes to identify needs and prioritize investments in regional transportation systems and more.
+These organizations plan and manage regional transportation improvement programs.
 Pretty important stuff, especially since it involves local, state, and federal tax dollars!

 In this series, we will address five basic principles that successful MPOs keep front and center.
 We are especially excited to have guest transportation planners and administrators from MPOs, Regional Councils, Councils of Governments, and State DOTs share their unique perspectives.